chester-lang/chester2025draft/docs/src/dev/reader.md

 1. **ReaderV1**: The original parser using FastParse combinators
 2. **ReaderV2**: The newer implementation using a token-based state machine

-Both parsers adhere to the same core principles and produce semantically identical ASTs, though they use different internal approaches.
+Both parsers produce semantically identical ASTs using different internal approaches.

 ## Core Design Principles